-The 10 designs describe in section 4 were evaluated further using a pugh chart (Table A1) to narrow the options down to three concepts.
+The 10 designs described in section 4 were evaluated further using a pugh chart (Table A1) to narrow the options down to three concepts.
 The pugh chart uses a datum, reference design, as a baseline to evaluate the other concepts.
-The lap table was designated the the datum because it was the most simplistic design that embodied all customer requirements.
-The criteria that was used were lightweight, adaptability, portability, ease of building, modular, attach and detachability.
+The lap table was designated the datum because it was the most simplistic design that embodied all customer requirements.
+The criteria that was used to evaluate each design were lightweight, adaptability, portability, ease of building, modular, attach and detachability.
 Table A1 located in the appendix shows our teams pugh chart results.
 Designs 3, 5, and 6 were determined to be the team's top three concepts.
-After the three concepts were placed into a decision matrix.
-The criteria remained constant but each criteria received a weighting.
+After the three concepts were placed into a decision matrix, the criteria remained constant but each criteria received a weighting.
 The three designs were scaled from 1-10 with 10 being the design that is most like the criteria and 1 being least like the criteria.
 Table 4 below displays the result of the decision matrix.
 The arm side pouch was concluded to be the ideal design for this project.
+However, the customer chose the lap table design over the arm side pouch.